Algemeine- Page 30

 Feel free to link to description and images of this ring.

 DESCRIPTION: The bottles featured here are probably from the SS Krautengarten at Dachau.
 The word “Heidelager” is on the porcelain cap of each one.
 The caps also say “SS Eigentum (SS property).
 The bottles vary in size and style giving the distinct possibility that different brews might have been bottled in each one.
 The bottles may have contained aqua vita, an herbal brew consumed by the gallons by the SS legions.
 The drinks always came in dark bottles—green in particular— because I can tell you as a clinical nutritionist that this is the proper way to bottle medicinal or beneficial liquids because sunlight can and probably will oxidize and thus deteriorate the contents in short order.
 The cap of porcelain is the snap-shut style that puts a seal on the bottleneck that is airtight.
 The bottles probably originated from an herbal garden and were used at the concentration camp Dachau, and others.
 The garden was a favorite project of SS-Reichsführer Himmler, himself.
 The SS and NSDAP were at all times extremely health-conscious.
 Cigarettes were frowned upon, and even forbidden in the Luftwaffe and Allgemeine-SS.
 The experiments in herbal treatment and cures continued right up to the end of 1945.
 Whole-grain breads and the soybean were extolled.
 The garden, personally supervised by Himmler, was worked by Polish and Lithuanian personnel.
-Often, monks, priests, and other clergyman, who were often convicted of treasonous activity, were selected for these labors because of their interests in herbal experimentation.
+Often, monks, priests, and other clergyman, who were often convicted of treasonous activity, were selected for these labors because of their interests in herbal experimentation, but the usual propaganda misinformation and outright prevarications are “hot and heavy” with horror stories about thousands of slave laborers working to their deaths in the gardens.
+We know the victors are the ones that spin the yarns after the war, but these tales really need a great and well-deserved PINOCCHIO!!!
 The bottles offered here are very rare and very few have ever been offered, and they are in perfect condition.
 They are also in different measurements and shapes.
 They were purchased from different sources and are very reasonably priced considering their rarity.

 DESCRIPTION: This 11 1/4-inch-tall bottle is generally described in the article above.
 It's taller than others of this species.
-The seam that runs of both sides suggests that it was assembled in a glass- blowing, handmade manner.
+The seam that runs on both sides suggests that it was assembled in a glass-blowing, handmade manner.
 It is marked with the usual SS property and the Heidelager identification on its porcelain cap and has some additional raised marks in the glass bottom Db.U 051.
 See the descriptive information in the above article.

 DESCRIPTION: This example is the type that shows up usually whenever rarely any of these bottle show up at all.
 It has a dark-green color and the SS property markings.
 This porcelain cap is fastened down with metal fasteners.
 It has the raised letters and numbers on the bottom.
 Please see descriptive information in the above article.
 This bottle is about 8 1/2 inches high and has a distinctive shape different than the one above.
 This is extremely rare and vastly important historically.